ZeroHungerAI/website/ZeroHunger.ai/content/en/_index.md

 ## Together, We're a Great Team

 We'll give you the right people and tools.
-In just two months, you'll have a simple version of your product that makes your work better.
+In just two months, you'll have a simple version of the product that makes your work better.

 ## We Keep Making Things Better